zerr07/Warehouse-Management-System/README.md

 # Warehouse Management System API documentation
+#### Installation
+You should manually edit configs/config.json by your needs.

+After the config file is ready, fire `composer install` in terminal.

 #### Error handling
 It is recommended that you keep track of what response code you receive.
 A successful request always returns